kit-algo/ULTRA/README.md

 # ULTRA
 UnLimited TRAnsfers for Multi-Modal Route Planning

-ULTRA is a C++ framework for fast shortest path query answering in networks that contain a secondary transportation mode (e.g., walking or taxis) besides public transit.
+ULTRA is a C++ framework for efficient journey planning in multimodal networks consisting of public transit and a non-schedule-based secondary transportation mode (e.g., walking, cycling, taxi).
 It was developed at [KIT](https://www.kit.edu) in the [group of Prof. Dorothea Wagner](https://i11www.iti.kit.edu/).

 ## Usage